-Beyond the junction hikers will begin another fairly steep climb of more than 400 feet over the next 0.6 miles.
-Throughout this section you’ll also pass through a thick patch of huckleberries.
-This is another place where you’ll need to make a lot of noise in order to avoid a surprise encounter with a bear.
+Beyond the junction hikers will begin another fairly steep climb of more than 400 feet over the next six-tenths of a mile.
+This section also passes through a thick patch of huckleberries.
+This is another place where you'll need to make a lot of noise in order to avoid a surprise encounter with a bear.

 Once this relatively short ascent is completed, the saddle above the Ptarmigan Tunnel will be directly ahead of you.
-Shortly thereafter you’ll emerge from the treeline and views of the Ptarmigan Wall become even more dramatic.
-The Ptarmigan Wall, towering more than 1700 feet above you at this point, is an arête, or a thin ridge of rock separating two valleys that have been carved by glaciers.
+Shortly thereafter you'll emerge from the treeline and views of the Ptarmigan Wall will become even more dramatic.
+The Ptarmigan Wall, towering more than 1700 feet above the trail at this point, is known as an arête, which is defined as a thin ridge of rock separating two valleys that have been carved by glaciers.
 In this case, the Ptarmigan Wall separates the Many Glacier valley from the Belly River valley.

-Roughly 4.2 miles from the trailhead you’ll reach a series of waterfalls and cascades tumbling down Ptarmigan Creek in the valley below the trail.
+Roughly 4.2 miles from the trailhead you'll reach a series of waterfalls and cascades tumbling down Ptarmigan Creek in the valley below the trail.
 Just beyond this point is Ptarmigan Lake.
 Although the main trail continues above the shore, there's a short side trail that drops down to the foot of the lake.
-Bighorn sheep and mountain goats are frequently seen in the area around the lake.
+Bighorn sheep and mountain goats are frequently seen in this area.

 Walking to the other side of the tunnel is like walking into another world.
 Hikers will have stunning views of Natoas Peak, Crosley Ridge, and the Belly River as it flows into Elizabeth Lake.
 Walk a little further down the trail, as it hugs the red rock face of Crowfeet Mountain, and you'll be able to see Old Sun Glacier on the slopes of 10,004-foot Mt.
 Merritt towards the west.

-The 240-foot Ptarmigan Tunnel was originally built for horses and early park tours by the Civilian Conservation Corp in the 1930's.
+The 240-foot Ptarmigan Tunnel was originally built by the Civilian Conservation Corp in the 1930's for horses and early park tours.
 Using two opposing steel jackhammers drilling from either side of the tunnel, and a series of dynamite charges, workers broke through the mountain in less than three months.
 The blasted rock was used to build doorway entrances, also known as adits, on each end of the tunnel, as well as retaining walls alongside the trail.
 In 1975 the National Park Service added steel doors to both ends of the tunnel, which now remain closed between October 1st and the opening of the trail, usually around the middle of July.